Divi/vagrant-bootstrap/README.md

 ## Other stuff

-Do not forget to run the command `vagrant reload` with `--no-provision` option to disable provisioning.

-Feel free to fork me !
+Feel free to fork me or create issue for requesting the creation of a new feature !